mzettersten/color-rule/README.md

 The folder stimuli contains all stimuli used across the experiments reported in the paper and in the supplementary materials.

+## Figures

+The folder figures contains figures from the manuscript (in some cases, some additional editing was conducted in Keynote, e.g. adding stimulus images to plots).

 ## Questions

 Feel free to contact me at **zettersten@wisc.edu** if you have any comments or questions about the data or the analyses.